 Let’s not tiptoe around the subject.
 If you’re globetrotting, you’re going to need the right shoes.
 Of course, that depends on what type of trip you’re planning to take.
 The best travel shoes depend on what type of trip you are taking.
-Read on for our guide to the best travel shoes for every situation.
+Read on for our guide to the best walking shoes for travel.
 Because if the shoe fits, you’ll be traveling in style.

 19 Best Travel Shoes for Sun, Sand, Snow and Everything in Between

-For your next trip, consider a pair of shoes from our list.
+For your next trip, consider pairs of shoes from our list.

 TravelingMom Pro Tip: You might be tempted to ‘save’ a new pair of shoes for a trip.
 Don’t!
 Remember what happened to Cheryl Strayed in Wild and make sure your shoes are comfortable and broken in before you hit the road.

 The Best Travel Shoes for Sightseeing or Going to a Theme Park

 Kim Orlando, founder of TravelingMom, said your packing list should include AllBirds.
 “My Tree Toppers go wherever I go.
 Ultralight, comfy, washable AND cute.
 A hundred bucks well spent.”
 I agree, and I like my AllBirds runners for flying because they slip on – and off – so easily.
 And you can wear them without socks, which saves on packing.
 (I do bring socks for the plane so I can walk shoeless, and in case I have to remove my shoes despite TSA pre-check.
 I don’t want to walk barefoot on a plane or at an airport!)
 AllBirds are easily one of our favorite shoe brands for both men and women.

 AllBirds are also the best walking shoes for touring around New York City, where I live.
 They don’t have arch support, but I’ve always been blister-free after a day of sightseeing.
 And they are certainly more comfortable travel shoes than a pair of booties.